-Summary: Who are the winners and losers of the employer mandate?
+Summary: Do you know about the Employer Mandate Delay?
+Who are the winners and losers of the employer mandate?
 What was the reason for the delay?
 Who isn’t affected positively or negatively?

 The employer mandate which was to go into effect as of January 1, 2014 has been delayed for 1 year.
 The mandate requires employers with greater than 50 employees to provide insurance coverage for their employees or face a penalty initially of $2,000 for each uninsured employee.
 An employee is defined as working at least 30 hours per week under Healthcare Reform, so these penalties could be quite substantial for larger companies.
 The delay is an answer to businesses who stated they needed more time to get their ducks in a row and comply with the new complex reporting requirements.